 Falling Coconuts

-Coconuts grow way up high in the branches of coconut trees, coconut trees grow from coconuts which have fallen to the ground, that’s the cocnut tree’s cycle of life.
-If you happen to be standing, sitting or sunbathing underneath a coconut tree during it’s life cycle which involves a very large nut falling to the ground, well that could be the end of your life’s cycle.
+Coconuts grow way up high in the branches of coconut trees; coconut trees grow from coconuts that have fallen to the ground; that’s the coconut tree’s cycle of life.
+If you happen to be standing, sitting, or sunbathing underneath a coconut tree at the point in its life cycle that involves a very large nut falling to the ground, well that could be the end of your life’s cycle.
 Don’t ponder underneath a coconut tree, they have to come down sometime.

 Wet Tiles

-Tiles and wood are the standard floor coverings in Thailand, tiles are commonly used in bathrooms, living rooms, patios and driveways.
+Tiles and wood are the standard floor coverings in Thailand, Tiles are commonly used in bathrooms, living rooms, patios, and driveways.
 One very important thing you must remember about tiles is they are slippery when wet.
 Not only are they slippery, they are also a very hard painful surface to land on.
-Avoid running on wet tiles in Thailand, it’s easy to presume they should be non-slip, but presume they are not.
+Avoid running on wet tiles in Thailand; it’s easy to presume they are non-slip, but you should presume they are not.

 Snakes

-Certainly not an everyday threat in Thailand, chances are you will not encounter a snake but snakes are something you should bear in mind before you go stomping through the undergrowth.
-There are a few species of deadly snake in Thailand, most notably the King Cobra
+Certainly not an everyday threat in Thailand, and chances are you will not have an encounter with a snake but snakes are something you should bear in mind before you go stomping through the undergrowth.
+There are a few species of deadly snakes in Thailand, most notably the King Cobra.

 Dangerous Bugs